wrightflyer/XFM/README.md

 ![](readme_pics/route2.png)

 In this simplified form only the absolute key detail (ratio or Frequency) is actually shown but notice the lines that run either between any two operators or those lines that "loopback" on themselves that go back into the same operator.
 The loopbacks are "Feedback".
 You probably know this but around 0 (no feedback) the shape of wave output by the operator is **Sine**.
 If the value is strongly positive (and in the editor I arbitrarily picked 32.0 for this) then the wave changes to **Square**.
 If it is strongly negative (again this is -32.0 as far as the editor is concerned) then it is **Sawtooth** and if it's in the last range of positive values from +63.0 to +64.0 then it is **Noise**.
 The routing diagram (with detail) has a small wave graphic to show which of these each of the four operators is set to.
+It's just an icon though - it does not try to show the actually wave which morphs square-sine-saw-noise as the control is adjusted - maybe one day.

 Also in the simplified diagram are lines between each operator.
 These are drawn with stipples so can be of varying "density" to try and reflect how strong that signal is.
 So if something is set to 10 (in a 0..127) range it will be very feint dots that are almost invisible to reflect that this path is not very strong.
 But if it is set all the way up at 127 then the line is almost totally solid to show it is a very strong signal (the default "TP01" patch basically just has one 127/strong path from OP1 to OUTPUT and nothing else)